Nellore Sheep Farming Project Report for 100 RAMS.

 How long are we going to raise the above-purchased sheep kids?: 6 months (batch duration, we can run 2 batches for a year).

-The shed floor space required for each sheep kid: on an average of 0.5 Square feet to 1 square feet in the shed).
+The shed floor space required for each sheep kid: on an average of 0.5 Square feet to 1 square foot in the shed).